cownr10r/r7283/README.md

 <!-- badges: end -->

-The goal of r7283 is to provide miscelaneous tools helpful to the developer.
+The goal of r7283 is to provide miscellaneous tools helpful to the developer.
 Currently, the ‘rectangulate’ function provides a minimalist dataframe from which to begin the matrix literature review.
 The term ‘rectangulate’ refers to making a rectangle, which is reminiscent of